-As if the threat of harassment wasn’t bad enough, convicted sex offenders also have difficulty finding employment and are even barred from certain lines of work.
+As if the threat of harassment wasn’t bad enough, convicted offenders also have difficulty finding employment and are even barred from certain lines of work.
 Finding suitable housing can also be problematic as many landlords feel uncomfortable renting to sex offenders.

-Failing to Register
+Failing to Register as a Sex Offender

-In some extreme cases, offenders labeled “sexually violent predators” may even be hospitalized after their release from prison, in many cases, resulting in the person being committed for the rest of his or her life.
+In some extreme cases, offenders labeled “sexually violent predators” may even be institutionalized after their release from prison, in many cases, resulting in the person being committed for the rest of his or her life.
 Similarly, those who are convicted of forceful sex crimes against victims under 13 and who have at least one prior conviction must undergo chemical or surgical castration in order to be released on parole.

-California’s New Tiered Sex Offender Registry
+California’s New Tiered Database

-It’s worth noting that registration on the sex offender database was once a lifetime requirement.
-In 2021 though, California will be enacting a new registry system with three tiers of offenses.
+It’s worth noting that being registered on the Megan’s Law list was once a lifetime requirement.
+In 2021 though, the state will be enacting a new registration system with three tiers of offenses.
 Non-serious and non-violent felonies as well as minor misdemeanors will be characterized as tier one offenses that only require registration for 10 years.
 More serious offenses that fall short of being the most serious offenses will fall into the tier two category, which will require 20 years of registration.
 The most serious offenses, such as violent rapes, will be labeled as tier three and will continue to require lifetime registration.